 Welcome to the Information Website for the Keepseagle v.
 Vilsack Settlement.

-COURT APPROVES FINAL PLAN FOR DISTRIBUTION OF REMAINING FUNDS PREVAILING CLAIMANTS TO RECEIVE AN ADDITIONAL PAYMENT
+SUPREME COURT DENIES REQUEST FOR REVIEW OF DISTRICT COURT RULING APPROVING FINAL PLAN FOR DISTRIBUTION OF REMAINING FUNDS -- PREVAILING CLAIMANTS TO RECEIVE AN ADDITIONAL PAYMENT

 The claim filing deadline for the Keepseagle settlement was December 27, 2011.
 All determinations on claims have been issued at this time.
 For important tax information for successful claimants, please click here.

 A $760 million Settlement with the United States Department of Agriculture (“USDA”) has been reached in the Keepseagle v.
 Vilsack class action lawsuit.
 The lawsuit claimed the USDA discriminated against Native Americans by denying them equal access to credit in the USDA Farm Loan Program.